olvlvl/symfony-dependency-injection-proxy/README.md

 ## Testing

 The test suite is ran with the `make test` command.
 [PHPUnit](https://phpunit.de/) and [Composer](http://getcomposer.org/) need to be globally available to run the suite.
 The command installs dependencies as required.
 The `make test-coverage` command runs test suite and also creates an HTML coverage report in `build/coverage`.
-If your environment doesn't meet the requirements you can run the tests with a container, run `make test-container` to create it.
+If your environment doesn't meet the requirements you can run the tests with a container, run `make test-container-72` or `make test-container-74` to create it.

 The package is continuously tested by [Travis CI](http://about.travis-ci.org/).

 [![Build Status](https://img.shields.io/travis/olvlvl/symfony-dependency-injection-proxy.svg)](http://travis-ci.org/olvlvl/symfony-dependency-injection-proxy)
 [![Code Coverage](https://img.shields.io/coveralls/olvlvl/symfony-dependency-injection-proxy.svg)](https://coveralls.io/r/olvlvl/symfony-dependency-injection-proxy)